Thomas Gansch

-In 1992 the brass septet Mnozil Brass was founded in which he has since played first trumpet.
+In 1992 the brass septet Mnozil Brass was founded, in which he has since played first trumpet.
 In 1999 he was invited to the Vienna Art Orchestra, a renowned European Big Band.

-Later he founded his own "little big band", Gansch & Roses.
+Later, he founded his own "little big band", Gansch & Roses.

-Thomas Gansch performs on an unusual looking, self designed trumpet, commonly referred to as the "Gansch Horn," that resembles a standard jazz B trumpet but with a rotary valve system.
+Thomas Gansch performs on an unusual looking trumpet of his own design, commonly referred to as the "Gansch Horn", a rotary-valve trumpet (commonly seen in European orchestras) on which the valve section has been reconfigured so that the player holds the instrument in the same orientation as a piston-valve trumpet (commonly seen in jazz bands).
 The instrument is made by the Austrian manufacturer Schagerl.
 Gansch uses this with a Bach 3B megatone trumpet mouthpiece.

 Family

 He grew up in a musical family: